LLMAR: A Tuning-Free Recommendation Framework for Sparse and Text-Rich Industrial Domains: Experiments

 \subsubsection{Evaluation Protocol \& Reproducibility}

 To ensure evaluation fairness, we adopted a timestamp-based chronological split (8:1:1) for all datasets.
 For ranking evaluation, we performed a full ranking on all candidate items to eliminate bias caused by sampling (e.g., extracting only 100 negative samples).
 We used Recall@K, nDCG@K, and MRR@K as accuracy metrics, and Coverage@K and Popularity@K (average popularity) as diversity metrics.
-To ensure reproducibility, the code and parameter settings used for the baselines and the proposed method will be made available in a GitHub repository\footnote{URL to be linked upon publication}.
+To ensure reproducibility, the code and parameter settings used for the baselines and the proposed method will be made available in a GitHub repository\footnote{https://github.com/hishikawa-hitachi/kdd-pila-2026-submission-code}.
 We used the well-verified Python library RecBole\footnote{https://github.com/RUCAIBox/RecBole} \footnote{https://github.com/RUCAIBox/RecSysDatasets} \cite{recbole[1.2.1]} for evaluating the baselines.